You have no products in your cart

 We have finally managed it!
 Starting from this season, the polybag packaging (the plastic which protects the clothes) is made from 100% recycled plastic.
 It was one of our commitments for the season, and we managed it thanks to the efforts of our logistics teams.

 For our hangers, there is still work to be done.
 Those in our stores are made from wood from eco-certified forests.
 As for the plastic hangers in our warehouses, we are looking for better alternatives and hope to have good news to share for next season.
-We also see opportunity to improve in our e-shop packaging.
+The e-shop packaging is also an issue.
 We are assessing new collections, contacting new partners to make quicker progress in achieving more eco-friendly packaging.

 In order to have a better understanding, you need to know that, on average, 600 grams of CO2 are emitted per tonne and per kilometre travelled.
 Trains only emit 22 grams and boats 33 grams.